EpicEric/sandhole/book/src/exposing_your_first_service.md

 # Exposing your first service

-Now that you have a Sandhole instance running, and you [authorized your public key](./configuration.md#adding-users-and-admins), you can expose a local service through Sandhole.
+Once you have [an authorized public key](./configuration.md#adding-users-and-admins) in Sandhole, you can expose a local service.
 Assuming that your local HTTP service is running on port 3000, and that Sandhole is listening on `sandhole.com:2222`, all you have to do is run

 ```bash
 ssh -i /your/private/key -R 80:localhost:3000 sandhole.com -p 2222
 ```

 Yep, that's it!
-Sandhole will log that HTTP is being served for you on a certain subdomain, and you can access the provided URL to see that your service is available to the public.
+Sandhole will log that HTTP is being served for you on a certain subdomain, and you can access the URL printed to the console to see that your service is available to the public.

-For HTTP and HTTPS services, Websockets work out of the box.

 ## Requesting multiple tunnels